This version is compatible with:

 - Users run the

-peadm::provisionplan to bootstrap a new PE deployment.
+peadm::installplan to bootstrap a new PE cluster.
 Depending on the architecture chosen, peadm may create some node groups in the classifier to set parameters on the built-in

 puppet_enterprisemodule, tuning it for large or extra large architectures.

-- Users use and operate their PE deployment as normal.
+- Users use and operate their PE cluster as normal.
 The peadm module is not used again until the next upgrade.

 - When it is time to upgrade, users run the